 This clear plastic outlet cover will allow you to leave things plugged in while ensuring that your child can’t pull out the cord, leaving the socket exposed.
 The box has a top and bottom button that must be pressed in order to open it.
 However, note that the box is best for accommodating standard outlet plugs.
 Larger charger plugs may not fit well inside the box.

-If you don’t like the idea of fiddling with tabs or buttons to remove electrical plugs but still want something that is child-proof, choose the Balfer Electric Socket Protector Caps.
+If you don’t like the idea of fiddling with tabs or buttons to remove electrical plugs but still want something that is child-proof, choose the Hommaly Outlet Plugs.

-These outlet plugs snap in like many other plastic plugs but require you to insert a plastic ‘key’ to remove the plug.
+These outlet plugs snap in like many other plastic plugs but require you to insert a plastic "key" to remove the plug.
 Without the use of the key, the caps are difficult to remove from an outlet.
 This makes them a good choice for a home with babies or toddlers.
-But they also are useful if you find prying other plugs... from the socket to be a pain, or you don’t like having to press and squeeze buttons or tabs.
+They're also useful if you find prying other plugs from the socket to be a pain, or you don’t like having to press and squeeze buttons or tabs.
 With the cap and key solution, just insert the plastic key to remove the plug.
 The set comes with four keys.

 Overall, users report that the plugs are very tight in the socket and difficult to remove without the key.
-However, if you were to lose all four keys, you could use another thin object to pry the cap from the outlet.
+However, if you were to lose all six included keys, you could use another thin object to pry the cap from the outlet.